 1. Create longer tweets

-Twitter has already doubled the character count from 140 to 280.
-But it might still not be enough to craft a compelling story.
+Twitter’s character limit expansion still might not be enough to craft a compelling story.
 Along with that, putting more than one idea in one tweet can confuse your audience and reduce the impact of your message.

-So, if you want your audience to be excited, tell a compelling story through a thread.
+So, if you want your audience to be excited, tell your full story with a thread.

 For example, the following tweet by Andrew Wilkinson received more than 30,000 likes and 10,000 retweets with a seamless story thread: